Danitoloxx/JavaExcersices/README.md

 #Java Exercises - Part I

-The purpose of this exercise is to learn and use java as a programming language.
+**The purpose of this exercise is to learn and use java as a programming language.
 This “part I” will contain 20 exercises and every one of them should be declared in a different folder with its main method.
 The folders should be called according to the exercise number like: Exercise_1.
-Exercises
+Exercises**

 1. Declara dos variables numéricas (con el valor que desees), muestra por consola la suma, resta, multiplicación, división y módulo (resto de la división).

-2. Declara 2 variables numéricas (con el valor que desees), he indica cual es mayor de los dos.
+2. Declara 2 variables numéricas (con el valor que desees), he indica cuál es mayor de los dos.
 Si son iguales indicarlo también.
 Ves cambiando los valores para comprobar que funciona.